 As a new music collaborator, Kerney has worked with composers Chen Yi, James Mobberley, Sydney Hodkinson, Zack Browning, Philip Wharton, Baljinder Sekhon, Thad Anderson, Lee Hartman, Shawn Hundley, Ethan Greene, and Chad Rehmann.

 In addition to her extensive contemporary chamber experience, Kerney has performed as a percussionist/timpanist with the Kansas City Symphony, Kansas City Ballet, Florida Orchestra, Jacksonville Symphony, Wichita Symphony, West Shore Symphony, Midland Symphony, and Greater Lansing Symphony, and has served as a pit percussionist for musicals including A Chorus Line, La Cage Aux Folles, 9 to 5, and Spamalot.
 She was also a member of Marimba Sol de Chiapas, an authentic Mexican marimba quartet based in Kansas City.
-In addition to her responsibilities at Stetson, she holds a teaching position at Bethune-Cookman University.
-Kerney is a longtime member of the Percussive Arts Society, currently serving on the University Pedagogy Committee and as Secretary/Treasurer of the Florida chapter of PAS, and remains active as a free-lance percussionist and timpanist.
+Aside from her previous appointments at Kennesaw State and Stetson, she has served on the faculties at Bethune-Cookman University and Seminole State College.
+Kerney is a longtime member of the Percussive Arts Society, currently serving on the University Pedagogy and Leadership Academy Steering Committees and formerly as Secretary/Treasurer of the Florida chapter of PAS.
+In addition to percussion-related education, she has a vested research interest in protest music and has developed courses and presented well-received lectures on the topic.
+She remains active as a free-lance percussionist and timpanist in Southwest Michigan.